 the tool or library to use your Cloud Storage HMAC keys.
 See

-Migrating from Amazon Simple Storage Service (Amazon S3) for detailed instructions on getting started.
+Simple migration from Amazon Simple Storage Service (Amazon S3) for detailed instructions on getting started.

-V4 signing process
+Authenticate with the V4 signing process

-Using the gsutil command line
+gsutil command line

 The following command lists the objects in the Amazon S3 bucket